SlideRuleEarth/sliderule/docs/rtd/source/archive/SlideRuleWebClient.md

 The UI shall provide a tutorial that guides a user through a series of steps necessary to make a basic SlideRule request and interact with the data.

+#### SRWC-4.4: Featured Processing Runs

+The UI shall provide a set of attractively presented example processing runs that illustrate different aspects of SlideRule's functionality while also targeting interesting locations on the Earth.

 ## 5. APIs and Parameters